Inn on the River celebrates 100th anniversary

 “I have been in the hotel business my entire career, so I've worked for the hotel and hospitality industry for 30 years.
 I had a midlife crisis and while most people go buy motorcycles or sports cars, I bought a hotel,” she said with a laugh.

-The inn offers 21 uniquely-decorated rooms filled with antiques and plush resort towels and organic cotton sheets.
+The inn offers 21 room that have all been uniquely decorated.
+Each room is filled with antiques and provides guests with super plush resort towels and organic cotton sheets.

 Each room comes with free Wi-Fi, French feather beds, en suite bathrooms, ceiling fans and individually controlled air conditioning.